jamesplease/redux-resource/docs/guides/labels.md

 # Labels

+Labels are a tool you can use to keep track of certain requests.
+Before we get into using labels, let's first cover the motivation for why they exist in the first place.

-Labels are a way to keep your requests organized.
-In Resourceful Redux, all resources of the same type are kept in a single Array.
-This solves the problem of having multiple copies of a resource in two different places: each resource can be found in exactly one place in the state tree.
+In the earlier guide on [State Structure](/docs/guides/state-structure.md), we covered that all resources of the same type are kept in a single Array.
+This solves the problem of having multiple copies of a resource in two different

-This can cause a problem of keeping track of requests.
-For instance, if a user runs two searches for books, how can you keep track of which books were returned from which search?

-You use labels to do that.
+places: each individual resource can be found in exactly one place in the state tree.

+This introduces another problem, though.
+How do you keep track of "groups" of the same resource?
+For instance, if a web application shows a list of recently released books, as well as a user's shopping cart of books, how can they be distinguished from one another?

+Labels can be used to solve this problem, and other similar problems.

 Using a label is straightforward: add the `label` property to all of the requests in that [sequence of actions](./crud-actions.md).